inis-conf/icit.github.io/_posts/2016-06-26-annoucing-trackchairs.md

 ---
-title: Annoucing the ICIT 2016 track chairs on the [program committee page](http://icit.github.io/team/program-committee.html).
+title: Annoucing the ICIT 2016 track chairs on the <a href="team/program-committee.html">program committee page</a>.
 date: 2016-06-10 14:15:00
 ---